Azure/azure-sdk-for-net/CONTRIBUTING.md

 2. Create fork of [Azure SDK for .NET](https://github.com/azure/azure-sdk-for-net)
 3. Create your Swagger specification for your HTTP API.
 For more information see [Introduction to Swagger - The World's Most Popular Framework for APIs](https://swagger.io)
 4. Install the latest version of AutoRest.
 For more info on getting started with AutoRest, see the [AutoRest repository](https://github.com/Azure/autorest)
-5. Create a branch in your fork of Azure SDK for .NET.
+5. Create a branch in your fork of the Azure SDK for .NET.
-6. Generate the codes.
-See [Generating Client Codes](#generating-client-codes) below.
+6. Generate the code.
+See [Generating Client Code](#generating-client-code) below.
 7. **MANDATORY**: Add or update tests for the newly generated code.
 8. Once added to the Azure SDK for .NET, build your local package using [client](#client-libraries) or [management](#management-libraries) library instructions shown in the above sections.
 9. For management libraries run `eng\scripts\Update-Mgmt-Yml.ps1` to update PR include paths in `eng\pipelines\mgmt.yml`
-10. A Pull request of your Azure SDK for .NET changes against **master** branch of the [Azure SDK for .NET](https://github.com/azure/azure-sdk-for-net)
+10. A Pull request of your Azure SDK for .NET changes against **main** branch of the [Azure SDK for .NET](https://github.com/azure/azure-sdk-for-net)
 11. The pull requests will be reviewed and merged by the Azure SDK team

 #### Generating Client Code